Simspace/island/README.md

     class Traversable1 s where
       traverse1 :: Applicative m => (forall x. f x -> m (g x)) -> s f a -> m (s g a)

-From those, it should be easy to implement folds, etc.

 We will of course also implement operations for Structured and CoStructured, as soon as we figure out what those shapes look like :)